rich-murphey/sqlx-actix-streaming/README.md

 Here is the same example using fewer macros:
 * [sqlx::query_as!()](https://docs.rs/sqlx/0.4.2/sqlx/macro.query_as.html) is a stream of WidgetRecords that borrows a database connection and parameters.
-* ByteStreamWithParams::new() wraps it with an owned database connection and owned parameters, and coverts each record to json.
+* ByteStream::new() wraps it with an owned database connection and owned parameters.
+It coverts each record to json.
 * [HttpResponse.streaming()](https://docs.rs/actix-web/3.3.2/actix_web/dev/struct.HttpResponseBuilder.html#method.streaming) streams it to the HTTP client.

 Note the two closures.
 The first closure generates a stream of